JuliaSobczak/JuliaSobczak.github.io/_posts/2024-02-03-holding-fast-in-red-shanks.md

 ---
 layout: post
 excerpt_separator: <!--more-->
-title: Chilling in George Town
+title: Holding Fast in Red Shanks
 description: Sixteenth blog post
-permalink: articles/chilling-in-george-town/
+permalink: articles/holding-fast-in-red-shanks/
 date: 2024-02-03
 ---
 This morning might have been even calmer than the last so Jules and I took off on the paddleboards.
 We followed a different route than the day before and were again greeted by a few tiny startled turtles as well as countless upside-down jellyfish.

 ![clear-water-barracuda](/images/clear-water-barracuda.jpg#vert)

-*The water was so flat, we could see this big barracuda chilling under the boat*
+*This barracuda was lurking under the boat*

 We took our sweet time cruising along the shoreline and found a couple of treasures to bring back.
 Apparently the recent wind has blown some things from people boats and stranded them on the iron shore.
 The first was a neon green pool noodle we spotted floating against the rocks.
 I paddled over to it and secured it to the front of my board.
-Our other find was a styrofoam float for a crab pot attached to a length of yellow rope tangles in the iron shore.
-It took a little bit of convincing to break it free of the rocks but after a short struggle I freed it and handed it to Jules to tie to her board.
+Our other find was a styrofoam float for a crab pot attached to a length of yellow rope tangled in the iron shore.
+It took a little bit of convincing to break it out of the jagged rocks but after a short struggle I freed it and handed it to Jules to tie to her board.
 You never know what you might find out here.

 The rest of the paddle was beautiful but not nearly as eventful as the day before.
 She and I soon returned to the boat where my parents were waiting.
 The cruiser net had informed them of a farmers market which warranted a trip into town.
 My dad also remembered a restaurant from their first trip that served a good, fairly priced burger so we figured we would stop for lunch as well.

 We gathered up some cash and tote bags and headed out in the skiff.
 This time I drove.
 The motor on the skiff is much more powerful than the one on my small fishing boat, but otherwise it is the same concept.
 I twisted the throttle and we took off.

 Red Shanks grants us easy access to a back route into town that is only passable in the skiff due to the depth of the water.
-I drove us past the blue hole we investigated a day or two ago and under a large bridge.

-I steered us through the center arch and then took a right turn across a large shallow sand bar and headed toward town.
+I drove us past the blue hole we investigated a day or two ago and toward a large bridge, through the center arch and then took a right turn across a huge shallow sand bar and headed toward town.
 We drove through a field of moored boats and arrived in front of the small tunnel under the road.
 Once through, we parked at the dinghy dock, tied up, dropped off our trash, and then went to find the farmers market.

 ![rs-underpass](/images/rs-underpass.jpg)

+*The familiar passage into town*

 We walked a short way through town and eventually stumbled across a couple of stalls.
 I think we may have been a little late to the party as there were only two stalls.
 Jules picked out a bottle of hot sauce (because we can never have enough hot sauce) and my mom purchased a bag of arugula.

 Feeling slightly disappointed in the selection, we headed to try our luck at the grocery store.
 We decided to try a different one than the last time in hopes that we could find some better prices.
-The store we went to on our first visit  is located right next to the skiff dock and we were worried they may upcharge because of the convenience for cruiser traffic.
+The store we went to on our first visit  is located right next to the skiff dock and we were worried they may upcharge because of the convenience for cruisers.

 The other store we found appeared to have more local traffic, but the prices were still high.
 Some things were actually more expensive.
 The store was small with narrow aisles and lots of people.
 The four of us squeezed through checking off some of the items on our list and trying not to plow anyone over.
-None of us are particularly large people and neither was anyone else in the store, but man those were some skinny walkways; it reminded me of shopping in Bimini.
+None of us are particularly large people and neither was anyone else in the store, but man those were some skinny walkways.

 ![tiny-grocery-aisle](/images/tiny-grocery-aisle.jpg#vert)

+*It reminded me of shopping in Bimini*

 After shopping on an empty stomach we set out in search of food.
 The restaurant my dad had in mind was on the other side of Lake Victoria so we walked around but discovered it was closed.
 What kind of lunch place is closed at 1 p.m. on a Saturday?